VernonGrant/discovering-emacs/show-notes/3-making-incremental-search-work-for-you.md

 ## Displaying the number of matches in the Minibuffer

 By default incremental search does not provide any indication of the total number of matches that where found for current search term.
-It also doesn't show us how many more matches we can navigate forward or backward before wrapping, would occur.
+It also doesn't show us how many more matches we can navigate forward or backward before wrapping would occur.

 Luckily, there's a configuration option that solves both of these issues.
 Setting the option `isearch-lazy-count` to a non nil value, will provide an indicator in the minibuffer that shows the total number of matches found, and how many more lies ahead or behind the current match.